devlific/Devlific.Wcf.Ninject.Examples/README.md

 	ResponseFormat = WebMessageFormat.Json)]
 ```

-Lastly, we have an attribute insttruction stating that it's ok to serve up this service alongside an asp.net application over the same port
+Lastly, we have an attribute instruction stating that it's ok to serve up this service alongside an asp.net application over the same port
 ```c#
 [AspNetCompatibilityRequirements(RequirementsMode = AspNetCompatibilityRequirementsMode.Allowed)]
 public class EasyService : IEasyService...